jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     1. alfresco-allinone-archetype
     2. alfresco-amp-archetype
     3. share-amp-archetype
+    4. alfresco-platform-jar-archetype
+    5. alfresco-share-jar-archetype
+    6. activiti-jar-archetype

-    Our goal is to create an AMP that can be deployed to Alfresco so the second one is the one we want.
-Type 2 and hit enter.
+    Even though our goal is to create an AMP that can be deployed to Alfresco, neither of the two options with "amp" in their names are what we want.
+Those are for old versions of the SDK.
+Instead, we want to choose one that has "jar" in the name.
+For now, our goal is to deploy to Alfresco, so "alfresco-platform-jar-archetype" is the one we want.
+Type 4 and hit enter.

-4. Now Maven is asking you to specify the version of the archetype you want to base your project on.
-Currently, the latest version is 2.2.0 which is the 8th option in the list, so type 8 and hit enter.
+4. If Maven asks you to specify the version of the archetype you want, choose 3.0.0.
 Again, the version you choose may not support all Alfresco versions, so check the compatibility matrix I mentioned earlier.

 5. Maven now asks for a groupId.
 You should be thinking "Java package".
 My examples always assume I am working at a fictitious company called SomeCo, so I will specify "com.someco" here.
 Specify what makes sense in your case and hit enter.